 - You assume that in the process of work you may need to increase or decrease your team size;

 - You do not have the time/desire/resources to hire/train your own team in-house;

 - You want to reduce the cost of your software development by leveraging lower-cost resources;

 - You want to be completely responsible for the outcome of your project development.

 Compared to other outsourcing models, the dedicated team model is the most personalized one.
-By hiring a dedicated team, most customers do not just look for additional resources, but they seek to get IT professionals motivated and interested in the project, to be committed and proactive and to be able to do everything possible to make the final product perfect.
+By hiring a dedicated team onshore or offshore, most customers do not just look for additional resources, but they seek to get IT professionals motivated and interested in the project, committed and proactive and able to do everything possible to make the final product perfect.
 The client uses the team as an extended software development department that can be easily scaled up and down depending on the current project needs and budget.

-As mentioned above, it proves to be more effective if you, as a client, manage your dedicated offshore team on your own.
-However, if you have no internal resource to manage your offshore team, you can find an outsourcing partner that can assign a proxy PM or a tech lead to report to you and oversee your project.
+Dedicated software team proves to be more productive and effective if you, as a client, manage it on your own.
+However, if you have no internal resource to manage your offshore team, you can find an outsourcing partner like 8allocate that can assign a proxy PM or a tech lead to report to you and oversee your project.
 Still, we recommend that you allocate your own manager to take care of your dedicated team, while the provider helps you with team performance monitoring metrics and tools, team size planning and resource swapping, etc.

 Another important feature of the Dedicated Team model is that as a client, you are fully involved in the interview process and you make the final hiring decisions.
 It allows you to keep control of your project development from day zero and build a close relationship with each team member before even starting the project, which will enable you to better motivate and retain those people down the road.